 The reference to Whitechapel is interesting if it is accurate.
 That area is notorious as where “Jack the Ripper” operated nine years later.
 In 1879, it was a poor area full of slums and associated with prostitution.
 If Miss Edwards went there seeking work, she was presumably either unsuccessful or disinclined to accept anything as she was still looking for a job and living in Bayswater when she met Pickford.

 Finally, we have the issue of Miss Edwards’ desire to “go on stage”.
 Pickford makes it clear this was her aim, but two other sources support the claim.
 The Daily Telegraph article on 25 October makes the same suggestion: Miss Edwards “apparently desired to go upon the stage and earn an honest livelihood”.
 The other instance is much earlier: Samuel Campbell wrote on 15 October that Ellen Welsh, the mother of the man on the Shrewsbury train, had been told by letter that Miss Edwards had previously run away from home to join a ballet company.
-There is no other mention of this (and Campbell denies it is true), but the coincidence would be incredible – and this was written before Miss Edwards was found and Pickford’s story emerged.
+There is no other mention of this (and Campbell denied it was true), but the coincidence would be incredible – and this was written before Miss Edwards was found and Pickford’s story emerged.
 Therefore, it is quite likely that her ultimate aim when she left Liverpool was to go on stage.

-Apart from the coincidence that Miss Edwards just happened to meet an actress (This is not impossible – there are over 600 women living in London who listed their occupation as “actress” on the 1881 census) this objective causes the picture to become somewhat murkier.
+Apart from the coincidence that Miss Edwards just happened to meet an actress (This is not impossible – there were over 600 women living in London who listed their occupation as “actress” on the 1881 census) this objective causes the picture to become somewhat murkier.
 Acting in this period was far from a respectable profession in the eyes of the public, which may explain some of Lloyd’s statements once he found Miss Edwards, in which he tried to reinforce how respectably she and her companion had been behaving.
 And if Lizzie Pickford was an actress, respectable people would be immediately suspicious and even alarmed.

 Actresses at this time had a very poor reputation.
 There was an explicit association in the public mind between actresses and prostitution, and at times it seems that the word “actress” was almost used as a synonym for “prostitute”.
 There were various reasons for this: some wrapped up in Victorian ideas of propriety and moral judgement; others connected to the lifestyle of an actress such as receiving gifts and visits from gentlemen; perhaps the most relevant reason was the general misogyny exhibited by the Victorian press and upper classes.
 While some actresses were undoubtedly prostitutes, and while there was probably some overlap in the murkier areas of London theatre life, the association has been generally discredited by historians.